Ottis Anderson: College career

 Anderson attended the University of Miami on a full athletic scholarship and earned a degree in Physical Education.
 During his college career, Anderson broke Chuck Foreman's career rushing records at the University of Miami, becoming the first player to rush for more than 1,000 yards in the school's history his senior year with 1,266 yards.
-He was named The Sporting News and the American Football Coaches First Team All-American and received All-American honorable mentions by both AP and UPI and graduated in 1979 as the team's all-time leading rusher with 3,331 yards.
+He received honorable mention as an All-American by the Associated Press, and graduated in 1979 as the team's all-time leading rusher with 3,331 yards.

 Anderson was inducted into the University of Miami Sports Hall of Fame in 1990.

 Statistics

 Professional career

-Anderson was selected in the first round of the 1979 NFL Draft, the 8th overall pick, by the St. Louis Cardinals.
+Anderson was selected in the first round of the 1979 NFL draft, the 8th overall pick, by the St. Louis Cardinals.
 He had one of the greatest debut games in NFL history, rushing for 193 yards, which was just 1 yard shy of Alan Ameche's all-time record for an NFL debut (Ameche rushed for 194 yards for the Baltimore Colts in 1955).
-His single season 1,605 rushing yard performance was one of the few bright spots in the Cardinals' 1979 season, when they finished 5-11.
+His single season 1,605 rushing yard performance was one of the few bright spots in the Cardinals' 1979 season, when they finished 5–11.
 He earned the first of back-to-back Pro Bowl selections that year.

 In his first six seasons, Anderson rushed for over 1,000 yards in five seasons.
-The lone exception was in the 1982 strike-shortened season, when he rushed for 587 yards in eight games; a pace for well over 1,000 yards in a full 16 game season.
+The lone exception was in the 1982 strike-shortened season, when he rushed for 587 yards in eight games; a pace for well over 1,000 yards in a full 16-game season.

 The Cardinals made the playoffs in 1982, thanks to an expanded field due to the brevity of the season.
 It was the franchise's first postseason appearance since 1975 and last until 1998.
 Anderson rushed for 58 yards on eight carries against the Green Bay Packers in the team's lone playoff game.

 Injuries drastically decreased the number of games Anderson played each season, and his explosiveness as a tailback.
 After a year and a half, Stump Mitchell emerged as the Cards' top running back, and the expendable Anderson was traded to the New York Giants in the middle of the 1986 season.
 He ended up deep in the Giants' depth chart.
 By this time in his career, it was clear that he was better used in goal line or short yardage situations.
 Anderson would rush for only six yards on seven carries in the 1986 playoffs, but did score a rushing touchdown in the Giants' victory over the Denver Broncos in Super Bowl XXI.